PeppeL-G/course-material/src/courses/web-development-advanced-concepts/laboratory-work.md

 * The first password field must contain at least 8 characters.
 * The second password field must be equal to the first password field.

-If something is wrong, display the error messages on the screen (in the HTML code; it is not OK to use the `alert()` function).
+If something is wrong, display the error messages on the screen (in the HTML code using JavaScript; it is not OK to use the `alert()` function).
 Otherwise (if everything is valid), just let the form be submitted (so the server receives it, although in this case, no server exists).

 Some DOM functionalities you might find helpful: